victorsolaya/Multiselect_Records_PCF/README.md

 8. Header Visible (required)-> Set if the header will be visible in the list displayed.

 9. Open Form Options (required) -> This allows you to choose how to open the record when you perform an onClick.
-Options are: Popup, New Window, Same Window.
+Options are: Popup, New Window, Same Window or No Action.

 10. Populated Field Visible (required)-> Set if the field that gets populated will be visible. **NOTE: As now it is a JSON I would suggest to always set is as False.
 (It is the first option to appear when you select the dropdown)**